dustyweisner/ECE382_lab4/README.md

 Mixing C and Assembly

+__*Required Functionality*__
+Modify your assembly drawBlock function to take in 3 values: an x coordinate, a y coordinate, and a color.

+Create an etch-a-sketch program using the directional buttons of the LCD booster pack to control the position of the paint brush.
+The paint brush will draw 8x8 blocks of pixels.
+The user will change the position of the paint brush by pressing the directional buttons.
+Each button press will move the cursor 8 pixels in the direction pressed (see table below).
+Pressing the auxiliary button (SW3) will toggle the mode of the paint brush between filling squares and clearing squares.

+Button	Function
+SW5/Up	Move the cursor up 1 block
+SW4/Down	Move the cursor down 1 block
+SW2/Left	Move the cursor left 1 block
+SW1/Right	Move the cursor right 1 block
+SW3/Aux	Toggle the color of the paint brush
+This program must be written in C and call many of the subroutines written as part of lab 3, including drawBlock and changePosition.

+Mind your coding standards!
+Commit regularly with descriptive commit messages!

+__*B Functionality*__
+Create a bouncing block!
+This block should move across the screen with no more than 8 pixels per jump.
+It should bounce off the walls appropriately, similar to assignment 6.
+An adequate delay movement should be added between each block movement.
+Your starting position and starting x and y velocities should be initialized in your header, or should be randomly generated.

+__*A Functionality*__
+Create Pong on your display!
+Create a single paddle that will move up and down on one side of the display, controlled by the up and down buttons.
+The block will bounce off the paddle like it bounces off the wall.
+When the block misses hitting the paddle, the game will end.

+__*Bonus Functionality*__
+Each bonus functionality can be achieved in conjunction with either A or B functionality.
+These functionalities must be written in assembly and called by C. Each is worth 5 points.

+Circle: Instead of a bouncing block, create a bouncing circular ball!

+Fine movement: Instead of having the ball/paddle move in 8-pixel jumps, have it move in 1-pixel jumps.

+Inverted display: With a push of the SW3 button, invert the display.
+Dark pixels will become light pixels, and vice versa.
+Instead of a bouncing dark ball, you will have a bouncing light ball.

 __*Prelab*__

 The following taable is data given in the C Compiler User's Guide, which given information pertinent to the lab: